Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Related Work

 \section{Related Work}

+\paragraph{Text watermarking.} Modern text watermarking techniques can be classified into two categories: modification-based and generation-based watermarks \cite{liu2024survey}.
+Modification-based watermarking, also known as watermarks for existing text, consists of altering an existing text to create a watermarked text.
+Most of the modification-based techniques can be classified as either lexical \cite{topkara2006hiding,yang2022tracing,munyer2023deeptextmark,sato2023embarrassingly} or syntactic methods \cite{atallah2001natural,topkara2006words,meral2009natural}, based on rules, classical machine learning or deep neural models.

+\paragraph{LLM watermarking.} While modification-based techniques \cite{Abdelnabi2020AdversarialWT,yang2022tracing} modify the text and preserve its semantics, generation-based methods apply watermarks into the text generation process to achieve better results, enabling smoother integration with LLMs.
+Watermark injection can be carried out during either the training phase or the inference phase.

+During the training of LLMs, watermarks are inserted into the training data to intentionally alter the results of LLMs for certain inputs \cite{liu2023watermarking,sun2022coprotector}.
+The main objective of training time watermarking is to protect dataset copyrights from unauthorized usage \cite{tang2023did,sun2023codemark}.
+Despite being able to embed watermarks in LLMs, training-time watermarking has significant limitations, including limited payload capacity, restricted trigger conditions, and significant training overhead.

-Watermarks in the LLM era can be categorized into two categories \cite{liu2024survey}: post-processing and generation-based techniques.
-While post-processing techniques \cite{Abdelnabi2020AdversarialWT,yang2022tracing} modify the text and preserve its semantics, generation-based methods incorporate watermarks into the text generation process to achieve better results. \citet{kirchenbauer2023KGW} proposed a logit-based greenlist mechanism based on prior token hashes. \citet{liu2023SIR} introduced a watermark model to generate semantic-preserving logits during text generation. \citet{zhao2023PRW} simplified the \citeauthor{kirchenbauer2023KGW}'s scheme by using a fixed Green-Red split and achieved greater robustness. \citet{christ2023undetectable} and \citet{kuditipudi2023RDW} aims to design watermark techniques that are more robust and secure.
+For inference-time watermarking, \citet{kirchenbauer2023KGW} proposed a logit-based greenlist mechanism based on prior token hashes. \citet{liu2023SIR} introduced a watermark model to generate semantic-preserving logits during text generation. \citet{zhao2023PRW} simplified the \citeauthor{kirchenbauer2023KGW}'s scheme by using a fixed Green-Red split and achieved greater robustness. \citet{christ2023undetectable,kuditipudi2023RDW,fu2024gumbelsoft} aim to design watermark techniques that are more robust and secure. \citet{yoo2023advancing,boroujeny2024multi} introduce watermarking techniques with increased payload capacity for arbitrary binary data. \citet{zhu2024duwak} enhances the efficiency and quality of watermarking by embedding dual secret patterns.

-Even though these methods have been designed to be more robust against such paraphrase attacks \cite{kirchenbauer2023reliability}, these paraphrase attacks often use unwatermarked LLMs, e.g. DIPPER \cite{krishna2023DIPPER} and GPT-3.5 \cite{brown2020GPT3}.
-Therefore, it is unclear what impact one watermark technique has over another, which is the motivation and objective of this study.
+Even though these methods have been designed to be more robust against attacks such as paraphrase attacks \cite{kirchenbauer2023reliability}, back-translation attacks \cite{he2024can} and mask-and-fill attacks \cite{lyu2023adversarial}, these attacks often use unwatermarked LLMs, e.g. DIPPER \cite{krishna2023DIPPER} and GPT-3.5 \cite{brown2020GPT3}.
+Prior research in the pre-LLM era has mentioned potential risks associated with multiple watermarks \cite{tanha2012overview}.
+Nevertheless, the effects of one watermarking technique on another in the context of LLM watermarking remain unclear, which is the motivation for this study.